 What You Need for a Vertical Garden

-- Potting soil – buy in bulk when/if you can, otherwise look for a good quality organic potting soil.
+- Potting Soil – Buy in bulk when/if you can, otherwise, look for good quality organic potting soil.

-- Good quality spade or shovel (we love Homestead Iron Tools if you’d like to give any of their products a try, use code “homesteadingfamily” for 10% off anything on their site!)
+- Good quality spade or shovel – We love Homestead Iron Tools.
+If you’d like to try any of their products, use code “homesteadingfamily” for 10% off anything on their site!)

 What to Consider Before Planting

-It’s important to consider a few things before buying plants or planting seeds into your vertical garden.
+It’s important to consider a few things before buying plants or planting seeds in your vertical garden.